 High volume/low prices is not a suitable education model.

-Do all teachers in the training, (not only the registered lead teacher) have qualifications and credible verifiable credentials of any kind?
+Do all the trainers have qualifications and credible, verifiable credentials of any kind?

 Keep in mind yoga is an unregulated industry.

-From the perspective of a consumer, in a willing buyer willing seller agreement, you are essentially paying for the teacher’s knowledge and experience.
+From a consumer’s perspective, in a willing buyer willing seller agreement, you are essentially paying for the teacher’s knowledge and experience.

-Check and verify credentials of all the teachers before you pay.
+Check and verify the credentials of all the teachers before you pay.

-Solid qualifications and good experience is worth investing in, otherwise it’s merely an expensive holiday.
+Solid qualifications and sound experience are worth investing in; otherwise, it’s merely an expensive holiday.

-8. Do all the teachers in the program have work experience prior to becoming a yoga teacher?
+7. Do all the teachers in the program have work experience before becoming a yoga teacher?

 The yoga industry, especially in Asia, is overloaded with backpackers who have taken a gap year or a few years to travel.

-They have become yoga teachers to fund their travels or may have decided to become a yoga teacher after totally changing industries and have no experience dealing with clients who have real health related needs.
+They have become yoga teachers to fund their travels or may have decided to become a yoga teacher after totally changing industries and have no experience working with students with real health-related needs.

 Keep coming back to your “why”?

-The new wave of karma yoga, volunteerism and voluntourism is now firmly in the yoga community.
+The new wave of karma yoga, volunteerism and voluntourism are now firmly in the yoga community.

-Going to Asia or Africa and helping profit motivated businesses as a volunteer is considered unfair competition and you can be sued in countries such as Germany for this business model.
+Going to Asia or Africa and helping profit-motivated businesses as a volunteer is considered unfair competition.
+You can be sued in countries such as Germany for this business model.